 That being said Mr. Quinn is a writer to watch, as I have mentioned before he has a steampunk novel that will hopefully be coming out some time in the near future and he has a number of other projects on the go as well.
 Keep an eye out for this up and coming author ladies and gents!
 You won't regret it!

-I highly encourage readers to go to Amazon and get this story (and kindle for your computer if you don't have it) and buy it!
+I highly encourage readers to go to Amazon and get this story which can be found in his excellent Flashing Steel Flashing Fire anthology and buy it!
 Support an up and coming author!
 It's the right thing to do!
-Like him on facebook and visit his blog!
-You won't be disapointed!
+You won't be disappointed!
 I know I wasn't.

 So again I say five out of five stars for this wonderful piece of short fiction.
 Until next time dear readers, until next time.